mike123404/spammer/readme.txt

-you can install the required libraries running setup.py else you need to install pyautogui and colorama from a command line: pip install pyautogui pip install colorama
+you can install the required libraries running setup.sh else you need to install pyautogui and colorama from a command line: pip install pyautogui pip install colorama